rrozdoce/rrozdoce/README.md

 ##     🎓I'm computer science student in UEMS, Brazil.
 ##     📊I like to learn new things
 ##     🙎‍♂️ i can speak english
+##     🎮 i like to play games and watch animes

 <div align="center">
   <a href="https://github.com/rrozdoce">